Implement VBScript for Google Summer of Code

 > comment would be appreciated before I start working on my proposal.

-> For a few years I used to hack VB, and I know the
+> Java this past year.
+For a few years I used to hack VB, and I know the

 > language and VBScript is just a cousin of VB.
 The runtime library is